We all have that boss that we don’t want to be.

 And from working with freshmen in college to coaching senior executives to mentoring young professionals to find their next career, helping people become self-aware and realize their current and potential impact on those around them has always been my work.

 I’m a leadership and executive coach for leaders with big hearts who want to make a real impact on the world but find themselves getting stuck in the everyday tasks and can’t seem to find the time to work on their big, bold ideas!

 Can I make a confession?
 I think that the term “executive coach” is kind of a dirty word.
 Most people’s impression is some retired HR exec will come in and give you a step by step plan to become an amazing leader that everyone loves and your team will live in harmony forever.
 That’s just crazy talk.
 If a cookie cutter plan to leadership success existed then none of us would have ever felt like we worked in a toxic environment, or fantasized about how our boss was going to get fired.
 Second, coaching isn’t about someone telling you what to do.

-I’m not a typical executive coach.
+I’m not a typical leadership coach.

 We won’t start the conversation by talking about ROI’s, KPI’s and other metrics.
 I want to get to know you first, before I find out who you think you’re supposed to be.
 If you’re looking to increase your leadership capabilities the question you should be asking yourself is “who do I want to be as a leader” rather than “what do I do?”

 I believe that we get the development formula all wrong.
 We believe that if we just do something different, we’ll get different results.
 As a society we’re obsessed with “doing” and so the first question people tend to ask themselves when they want to increase their personal performance is “what is it that I want to do?”
 These efforts might bring us success for a short period of time but eventually we end up feeling the same way we did when we started.